I’m Amanda Stokes.

 - now, more than ever, we live in a time where so much of a female’s worth is centred around her appearance

-- we are constantly bombarded with distorted messages that reinforce our ‘bad’ body image and with diets reminding us how we continually fail
+- we are constantly bombarded with distorted messages that reinforce our ‘negative’ body image and with diets reminding us that we aren’t good enough

 - young children are rarely exposed to real women’s shapes and body sizes, so it’s no wonder they’re confused about how they should look.
 They are not told ‘you are beautiful’ no matter what your shape or size.